LouisXVBTW/low-interaction-ICS-honeypot/README.md

 # Stage 3

 Used fastapi and css and jinja2 html templates and chart.js to make a simple front end dashboard.
-Need to show the data collection from the database and show how everything was made ;)
+Need to show the data collection from the database and show how everything was made ;) show the use of APIs toget the geo data stuff, but that should all be for stage 2 i think, or maybe i can move it and keep it in stage3.
+IDK for sure yet, ill do alot of writing tmrw cause ive almost done this anyways.